SandstoneHPC/sandstone-slurm-assist/README.md

 # oide-slurm-assist
 Slurm scheduler assist app for the OIDE.
+Currently, this app is set up to handle the particular Slurm configuration employed by Research Computing.
+Generalization is a work-in-progress.

 **Installing OIDE Slurm Assist**